 Along with 5.7K editing support, the new software also offers support for stitched MP4 files as well as Insta360’s proprietary .insv format.
 This means it should also support footage from 3rd party 360 cameras in standard panoramic format.
 There are also presets for transitions and perspectives, as well as drag-and-drop keyframes.

-We’ll have our complete review of the Insta 360 ONE X coming up very soon, so keep an eye out for that for the full run down.
+We’ll have our complete review of the Insta 360 ONE X coming up soon (it’s here!), so keep an eye out for that for the full run down.
 But now that Insta360 Studio for ONE X has reached a final release, it just became a much more useful camera.